Bounding Evidence and Estimating Log-Likelihood in VAE: INTRODUCTION

 which is known as evidence lower bound or (briefly) ELBO:

 The use of ELBO, instead of a direct value of log-likelihood, seems to be a fundamental problem in VAE.
-In practice, such optimization can lead to learning suboptimal parameters \cite{burda2015importance}, when we mean that our final goal is an approximation of data distribution.
-Hence, estimating, bounding, and reducing a difference between the true evidence and ELBO, i.e., the variational gap, became important issues investigated so far by many authors from the machine learning community (see the paragraph {\em Variational gap} in Section \ref{sec:relwork} for respective overview of the literature).
-Moreover, such problems are (in a general context) strictly related to those concerning (reversed) Jensen's inequality, which is a subject of studies in the field of pure and applied mathematics, including statistical inference (see the paragraph {\em Jensen's inequality} in Section \ref{sec:relwork} for appropriate references).
+In practice, such optimization can lead to learning suboptimal parameters \citep{burda2015importance}, when we mean that our final goal is an approximation of data distribution.
+Hence, estimating, bounding, and reducing a difference between the evidence and ELBO, i.e., the variational gap, became important issues investigated so far by many authors from the machine learning community (see \Cref{sec:relwork} for a respective overview of the literature).
+Moreover, such problems are (in a general context) strictly related to those concerning (reversed) Jensen's inequality, which is a subject of studies in various fields of pure and applied mathematics, including statistical inference \citep{brnetic2015refinement, horvath2021extensions,saeed2022refinements,dragomir2013some,jebara2001reversing,nielsen2010family}, reinforcement learning \citep{dayan1997using,williams2017information}, or even biological studies \citep{ruel1999jensen}.

-In our work, we provide an extensive theoretical approach regarding the variational gap.
-In particular, we construct novel upper bounds for $f(\E X)$ (and hence also for the size of variational gap), which are given as expected values of some random variables that depend on $X$, and then combine them with the technique inspired by \cite{burda2015importance}, to prove tighter bounds for the exact value of $f(\E X)$.
-Additionally, as an application in the field of deep learning, we use these general results for precise estimating of log-likelihood for generative models, which are designed to learn only some lower bounds.
-Consequently, we obtain a method that allows comparing the effectiveness of the training process, which we examine using a few different experimental settings, involving VAE-like architectures, i.e. the classical (Gaussian) VAE and two variants of the importance weighted (Gaussian) autoencoder (IWAE)~\cite{burda2015importance}, all trained on MNIST, SVHN, and CelebA datasets.
+Our work provides a comprehensive theoretical approach regarding the variational gap.
+Most of all, we construct novel upper bounds for $f(\E X)$ (and hence also for the size of variational gap), which are given as expected values of some random variables that depend on $X$, and then, inspired by \citep{burda2015importance}, combine them with the technique of importance sampling, to derive tight bounds for the exact value of $f(\E X)$.
+Additionally, as an application in the field of deep learning, we use these general results for precisely estimating the log-likelihood of data for generative models, which are designed to learn only some lower bounds.
+Consequently, we obtain a method that allows comparing the effectiveness of the training process, which we examine using a few different experimental settings involving VAE-like architectures, i.e., the classical (Gaussian) VAE and two variants of the importance-weighted (Gaussian) autoencoder (IWAE)~\citep{burda2015importance}, all trained on MNIST, SVHN, and CelebA datasets.